-Trump claims Gov. Cuomo told him he wouldn’t run against him
+Trump warns Cuomo: Anybody who runs against me ‘suffers’

 UTICA, N.Y.
-(AP) — President Donald Trump claimed Monday that Democratic Gov. Andrew Cuomo called to assure him that he would not challenge him for the presidency.
-Trump also issued a warning: “Anybody who runs against Trump suffers.”
+(AP) — President Donald Trump on Monday dared New York Gov. Andrew Cuomo to challenge him in 2020 — and warned the Democrat, “Anybody that runs against Trump suffers.”

-Cuomo’s office didn’t immediately respond to a quest for comment on the remarks, which came as Trump spoke at a fundraiser for Republican Rep. Claudia Tenney in Utica.
+Trump also said that Cuomo once called him and promised that he wouldn’t run against him — a claim that Cuomo’s office did not immediately dispute.

-Trump, a New York native, mentioned his home-state governor repeatedly during his remarks at a hotel, arguing that New York could have the lowest taxes in the country if Cuomo pursued different energy policies.
+The challenge came as Trump delivered remarks at a fundraising event for Republican Rep. Claudia Tenney, who is running for re-election.
+The Utica visit marked Trump’s first as president to an area he won in 2016.

 Most Read Nation & World Stories